sgillespie/lambda-calculus/doc/system-f.md

 (1) is a curried function that takes an X and a Y and returns a Z. Finally, (2) takes a function of type `Nat → Nat` and returns a Nat.

+Function types associate to the right.
+The following types are equivalent

+    X → Y → Z
+    X → (Y → Z)

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce